ReadCraft-io/sphinx-clarity-theme/README.md

 ├── preview/ - theme screenshots
 ├── demo/ - ready documentation website with the theme
 ```

 ## 🚀 Quickstart

-The theme is distributed as a Python wheel file (.whl), the standard binary distribution format for Python packages.
+The theme is distributed as a Python wheel file (`.whl`), the standard binary distribution format for Python packages.
 Payments and wheel file delivery are handled by Lemon Squeezy, a third-party provider.
 After purchase, you will receive a wheel containing the theme files.

 1. Get the theme at https://readcraft.io/sphinx-clarity-theme.
 1. Download the wheel file to the `vendors/` folder.
-1. Install wheel using preferred Python package manager.
+1. Install wheel using the preferred Python package manager.
 E.g.,
    ```sh
    pip install vendors/sphinx_clarity_theme-<version>-py3-none-any.whl
    ```